Introduction to Green Finance

 Global cooperation on environmental issues has led to the establishment of several international regulations and agreements that promote green finance.
 These frameworks not only provide guidance for countries but also create a unified approach to tackling climate change and environmental degradation:

-• United Nations Sustainable Development Goals (SDGs): The 2030 Agenda for Sustainable Development includes 17 SDGs aimed at addressing global challenges, including climate change.
+- United Nations Sustainable Development Goals (SDGs): The 2030 Agenda for Sustainable Development includes 17 SDGs aimed at addressing global challenges, including climate change.
 These goals encourage countries to promote sustainable finance as a means to achieve economic growth while protecting the environment.
 New Zealand has integrated the SDGs into its national policies, reinforcing the importance of sustainable investments.
+Further insights into achieving these goals can be found through resources on Effective Monitoring & Evaluation for Achieving 17 SDGs.

 National Regulations and Initiatives

-In addition to international frameworks, New Zealand has developed its own set of national regulations and initiatives to stimulate green finance:
+In addition to international frameworks, New Zealand has developed its own set of national regulations and initiatives to stimulate green finance.
+These NZ Government Green Policies aim to align financial markets with environmental goals and drive sustainable development:

 Role of Central Banks and Financial Regulators